machine-gun-dg/faqtest/README.md

 NIB can use container as well as as bare metal and virtual machine or a combinations of all

 ### Does target architecture follow Microservice Architecture?
-The architecture is cloud native and does not offer any limitation to develop micro services.
-The migration we perform is typically 1:1 and a transition to micro services is typically part of a second leg of the modeenization journey.
+The architecture is cloud-native and imposes no limitations on developing microservices.
+Migration is preferably conducted as a 1:1 iso-functional transformation.
+Transitioning to microservices is typically addressed as part of the second phase of the modernization journey.

 ### Are there any Vendor specific libraries/SDK that will need to be part of code?
 What will be the maintenance or upgrade path for it?
-NIB proposal is very flexible and can offer a no vendor lock in proposal.
+The NIB proposal is highly flexible and can be provided in various formats, including a no vendor lock-in option that includes full access to the NIB framework source code.
-Maintenance and Support for the NIB framework that can be provided in various formats
+Subscription models are also available, along with permanent licenses that include maintenance and support.

 ### What are the integration endpoints supported, i.e. APIs / Messaging?
 NIB can implement interfaces of any kinds.
 NIB comes with a number of already defined interfaces for MQ for examples and others.